-Mapping Object Description virtual_scsi_disk Mapping to a file representing VAX/PDP11 disk (disk image) on the host physical disk: " <file-name>.vdisk" These files can be created from scratch with "MkDisk" utility.
-Data and OS disk backups are transferred from the original system via tapes or network and restored into these container files.
-Mapping may also include the full path (recommended), for example: "C:\My disks\my_boot_disk.vdisk" Using compressed folders to store virtual disks and tapes is not supported</file-name> "\\.\PhysicalDrive<n>" - mapping to physical disk.
-Be careful not to destroy all the information from the disk dedicated to CHARON VM by mistake!
-These disks must not be formatted by the host OS.</n> "\\.\PhysicalDrive(DevID =XXXX-XXXX-XXXX-XXXX-XXXX-XXXX-XXXX)" - mapping to physical disk by its WWID.
-Be careful not to destroy all the information from the disk dedicated to CHARON VM by mistake!
-These disks must not be formatted by the host OS.
-DevID addresses the target physical disk by its WWID (hexadecimal 128-bit identifier assigned to the disk drive by its manufacturer/originator). "\\.\PhysicalDrive(iScsiTarget = <iscsi target="">, LUN = <lun number="">)" - mapping to iSCSI disks. iScsiTarget addresses the disk by its iSCSI target name.
-LUN specifies LUN on connected iSCSI disk.</lun></iscsi> physical_scsi_device Mapping to a host SCSI device: • "\\.\Tape <n>" - mapping to a SCSI tape drive known to Windows</n> virtual_scsi_cdrom Mapping to a host CD-ROM (not only SCSI) or to ISO image: "\\.\CdRom<n>" - name of host CD-ROM drive</n> "<file-name>.iso" - name of ISO image.
-It may contain the full path, for example: "C:\My disks\vms_distributive.iso"</file-name> virtual_scsi_tape Mapping to a file representing tape (tape image).
-It may contain a path, for example: "C:\My tapes\backup.vtape" floppy_scsi_device Mapping to a host floppy drive: • "\\.\A:" or "\\.\B:" - name of host CD-ROM drive.
-This parameter can be omitted.
+Mapping Object Description virtual_scsi_disk Mapping to a file r • " <file-name> These files ca system via ta (recommende Using • "\\.\Physicall Be careful no These disks r • "\\.\Physicall Be careful no These disks r DevID addrese manufacturer</file-name> an be created from scratch with "MkDisk" utility.
+Data and OS disk backups are transferred from the original pes or network and restored into these container files.
+Mapping may also include the full path ed), for example: "C:\My disks\my_boot_disk.vdisk" compressed folders to store virtual disks and tapes is not supported Drive <n>" - mapping to physical disk. t to destroy all the information from the disk dedicated to CHARON VM by mistake! must not be formatted by the host OS.
+Drive(DevID =XXXX-XXXX-XXXX-XXXX-XXXX-XXXX-XXXX)" - mapping to physical disk by its WWID t to destroy all the information from the disk dedicated to CHARON VM by mistake! must not be formatted by the host OS.
+Sees the target physical disk by its WWID (hexadecimal 128-bit identifier assigned to the disk drive by its //originator).</n> iScsiTarget a Drive(iScsiTarget = <iscsi target="">, LUN = <lun number="">)" - mapping to iSCSI disks. ddresses the disk by its iSCSI target name. s LUN on connected iSCSI disk.</lun></iscsi> "\\.\ScsiN:X: reader.
+The v " - mapping to a SCSI tape drive known to Windows Y:Z" - name of some SCSI device unknown to Windows for direct mapping, for example, a SCSI disk or tape ralues of N, X, Y and Z can be collected using special utility "Host Device Check" included in the CHARON or manually by investigation of the devices connected to CHARON host in the "Device Manager" applet.
+Parameter Description Ν A logical number assigned by host operating system (Microsoft Windows) to logical or host's physical storage resource such as physical SCSI HBA X An internal SCSI bus number (usually 0) on host's physical SCSI HBA Y A SCSI ID of physical SCSI target device attached to host's physical SCSI HBA Z A logical unit number inside physical SCSI target device attached to host's physical SCSI HBA virtual_scsi_cdrom Mapping to a host CD-ROM (not only SCSI) or to ISO image: "<file-name></file-name> N>" - name of host CD-ROM drive •.iso" - name of ISO image.
+It may contain the full path, for example: "C:\My distributive.iso" Mapping to a file representing tape (tape image).
+It may contain a path, for example: "C:\My tapes\backup.vtape" virtual_scsi_tape